 - Planting of native tree and shrub species.

 We consider the following woodland communities within our own management plan…

 Genetically many trees within an ancient woodland will be direct descendants of those in the original forest.
 Our aim is to maintain and improve age diversity with the original community of trees by natural regeneration.
-In our biodiversity improvement plan for our ancient but neglected oak coppice, this can prove impractical, so we have planted some local provenance trees for the benefit of biodiversity.
-This includes shrubs for our borders, ensuring flowers and fruits are abundant throughout the seasons.
+In our biodiversity improvement plan for our ancient but neglected oak coppice, this can prove impractical, so we have also planted some local provenance trees for the benefit of biodiversity.
+This includes a shrub layer , ensuring flowers and fruits are abundant.

 The many oaks in our woodland require space and light, they are thin, tall with small crowns.
 We selected at least 2 in 5 trees to be thinned in year 1 & 2 and opening up other areas for regeneration.
 We are retaining trees with good crown potential and ones that show great benefit to associated wildlife.
 Decisions where further thinning was required has been made in year 2 and underway.
 A few trees such as our larger sycamores have been ring-barked, creating more standing deadwood of larger diameter.